-So I have a lot to say about the manga/anime Bleach, most of it fairly negative, but there is one thing I can definitely say I love about it: the spell incantations used.
+So I have a lot to say about the manga/anime Bleach, most of it fairly negative tinged with a certain fond nostalgia, but there is one thing I can definitely say I love about it: the spell incantations used.
 They are just so poetic in seemingly unrelated ways to the actual spells, which tend to be fairly boring.
 Still, I love this style of incantations for spells, even without actually having a spell to go with them.

 This is just a list of twenty incantations, written in the style of the Kido incantations from Bleach.
 I have ideas about what each spell does, which I might fill in in a later post, but I am curious about what other people think the spells might do.
 If you want to use the spell incantations in your own work, or want me to come up with an incantation for a particular spell, just ask!

 1. “Freeze the fire and burn the seas.
 Clear the storm and cast over the blue skies.
 Soften iron, harden blood, sit below the crumbling cliff and cast yourself into the skies.”

 2. “Thirteen locks, Thirteen screams, twelve puzzles, eleven hands, nine fingers, six flowers, one tomb.
 Reverse the sequence, swallow your pride, break the fourteen barriers of heaven.”

 3. “The banshee stands silent, the dragon grounded, the mage labours in the fields.
 The vines eat the tower, the glass breaks apart.
 Metal, ash, stone.
 Life flows back to the sea, and the world spins and returns to its origin.”

 4. “Starve the fed, let the seas become deserts, freeze the warm, awaken the sleeping.
 Feed the starving, water the thirsty soil, shelter the cold, let the exhausted rest.
 North becomes south, darken the sun, light the night, change the coin and cheat the dice.”